mosa/MOSA-Project/Readme.md

 The minimum supported version of Mono is 5.16.

-If using the APT package manager you can use the following command to quickly set up QEMU and Mono
+If using the APT package manager you can use the following command to quickly set up QEMU and Mono:
 <pre>
 sudo apt-get -y install mono-devel qemu
 </pre>